 What is a tracking cookie?

 Another type of tracking cookie is a third-party cookie.
-These types of cookies are added to a computer by a website or company other than that for which the cookie is used.
+These cookies are added to a computer by a website other than that for which the cookie is used.
 For example, the cbs.com website has a button for liking them on Facebook.
 Clicking the Facebook Like button on cbs.com adds a Facebook cookie to your computer.
 Because the cookie for Facebook came from cbs.com, the cookie is considered a third-party tracking cookie.

 Why do anti-spyware programs warn me about tracking cookies?